thenocturnaldevgypsy/github-markdown-template-readme/Repo-DuskGrimoires/README-v-2-0-1.md

 Distributed under the MIT License by [@thenocturnaldevgypsy](https://github.com/thenocturnaldevgypsy).
 - You can freely modify and reuse.
 - The original [LICENSE](LICENSE.md) must be included with copies of this software.
-- Please link back to this repo.
+- Please link back (if you can fork, the better) to this repo.

 ## ![SECTION Get in Touch](https://img.shields.io/badge/📭-Get%20in%20Touch-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)
 I'd love to hear your thoughts on the project and get your suggestions.
 Feel free to [create new issue](https://github.com/thenocturnaldevgypsy/duskgrimoires-java-lab-exercises/issues/new) on this repo or you can also contact me at [my AMA repo](https://github.com/thenocturnaldevgypsy/ama-ask-me-anything).